lisaatea/se_project_aroundtheus/README.md

 ## Project updates

-This page will be used in future projects, incorporating Javascript learnings to make it interactive.
+This page will be built upon in future projects, incorporating Javascript learnings to increase functionality.